mplaza/spree_stripe_connect/README.md

 Expects:
-ENV['stripe_api_key'] to be the platform account secret key ENV['stripe_client_id'] to be the platform client id
+ENV['stripe_api_key'] to be the platform account secret key ENV['stripe_client_id'] to be the platform client id ENV['application_fee_percent'] to be percent fee to be collected by the platform account

 Also should add the stripe payment gateway with the platform's credentials folling the solidus_gateway guidelines